 17. “Lady of the Evening”

-Supplies: Brightly colored, metalic or leopard clothing; the more mismatched or garrish the better.
+Supplies: Brightly colored, metallic or leopard clothing; the more mismatched or garish the better.
 Short tight dress, or short shorts and bustier.
 Accessories include a handbag and patent leather boots or very high heels.
 Black fishnet or thigh high white stockings.
 Strong makeup.
 Optional: dollar bills and chewing gum.
 Instructions: put on your outfit and exaggerate your makeup using strong blush and red lipstick.
 Carry the handbag.
 Stuff dollar bills into your breast and let them hand out.
 Say things like “No tricks, just all the treats you can eat!”

 Supplies: Conservative dress in black or light blue; white apron, sturdy shoes, compression stockings or knee-highs, hairspray, makeup, rubber gloves.
 Optional: feather duster, broom or bucket of cleaning products.
 Instructions: Put on the outfit, do your hair in a severe bun and hairspray it and do normal day-time makeup with a bright lipstick.
 Add the rubber gloves and choose a cleaning accessory to carry around.
 Dust or sweep something every so often.